-Recommendation: The Weston A Price Foundation recommends consuming two or more eggs, plus additional yolks daily.
+Recommendation: Try eating two or more eggs, plus additional yolks daily.

 Serve this Fertility Food: Eggs can be fried, scrambled, served with greens or in freshherb frittatas or frittatas brimming with vegetables like this frittata with Swiss chard and potatoes.
 Alternatively, consider mixing them into soups like homemade cream of chicken soup or in smoothies like our healthy strawberry milk shake.
 For a double dose of fertility boosting foods, consider serving ouefs en cocotte with lox.